nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Clearing all entries : `clear`

-Ready for a new internship season?
-Clears all entries from the internship tracker.
+Staring a new internship season?
+Clear all entries from the internship tracker.

 Format: `clear`